WingofaGriffin/content-collab-blog/README.md

 [Google Docs](https://www.google.com/docs/about/), [Office 365](https://www.microsoft.com/en-us/microsoft-365), and [Box Notes](https://www.box.com/notes) all do not have great code block handling, and were taken out of consideration.

 Tools like [GitHub](https://github.com/) are enticing for purely technical teams, especially with their [Projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) feature, but we work with a mixture of backgrounds that make these products too high a barrier of entry.
-The same applies for LaTex collaboration software like [Overleaf](https://www.overleaf.com/).
+This doesn't stop GitHub of being a good part of the workflow for linking code samples and Gists.

 Similarly, cloud based Markdown editors such as [HedgeDoc](https://hedgedoc.org/), [StackEdit](https://stackedit.io/), [HackMD](https://hackmd.io/) and [Draft](https://draftin.com/) among others are not great choices for those who don't have Markdown experience, plus are a bit more barebones than desired for project management.
+The same applies for LaTex collaboration software like [Overleaf](https://www.overleaf.com/).

 Apps like [Slick](https://slickdocs.com/) are MacOS only, which doesn't work for team members on Windows or other platforms.